ogmaresca/ID3-Tagging-Library/README.md

 ##What ID3-Tagging-Library does do
 - Read ID3v1, ID3v1.1, and ID3v1 Extended tags.
 - Support 148 ID3v1 and ID3v1.1 genres.
-- Iterate over all ID3v2.3 and ID3v2.4 tags.
-- Support reading the ID3 title, genre, artist, album, album artist, year, track, disc/cd, composer, and BPM tags.
+- Support reading the ID3v2 text frames.

 ##What ID3-Tagging-Library does not do (yet)
 - Extensive testing.
 - Give documentation.
 - Have support for editing/adding new tags.
 - Support non-text frames.
-- Support text frames that are not listed above.
 - Support multiple values in text frames.
 - Process the ID3v2 extended header, footer, or frame flags.